-- Sign the return, by hand, in the space provided for the preparer's signature (signature stamps and labels are not acceptable). - Give a copy of the return to the administrator.
+- Sign the return in the space provided for the preparer's signature. - Give a copy of the return to the administrator.

 Paid Preparer Authorization

 If the fund wants to allow the IRS to discuss its tax return with the paid preparer who signed it, check the "Yes" box in the signature area of the return.
 This authorization applies only to the individual whose signature appears in the "Paid Preparer's Use Only" section of the fund's return.
 It does not apply to the firm, if any, shown in that section.